LeeAnnEditor/o365hq/services/Shadow IT Assessment Workshop (Full - 4 consulting days, 3 days onsite).md

 [Technical ]{lang="DE-AT"}Setup with the customer

-Setting up O365 and CAS for Shadow IT discovery.
+Setting up O365 and CAS for Shadow IT discovery

-Logs from customer's firewalls/proxies provided to CAS for analysis.\
+Logs from customer's firewalls/proxies provided to CAS for analysis\
 [Log Collector deployed, if needed.]{lang="PL"}

 [Security Engineers]{lang="DE-AT"}